kubernetes/sig-release/release-team/role-handbooks/communications/README.md

 **Work closely with the [SIG Docs Blogs](https://github.com/kubernetes/community/tree/master/sig-docs/blog-subproject) team.** These are the folks responsible for editorial reviews (and sometimes tech reviews) of Kubernetes blogs.
 The Comms lead should plan to regularly share updates on blog status and review timelines with the blog reviewers via `#sig-docs-blogs` and during sig-docs meetings.

 Each blog should pass 2 official reviews, an editorial review and tech review.
 Anyone is open to do an "informal" review on any blog and leave suggestions.
-As part of the comms team, it's encouraged (but not required) to help reviews blogs for both editorial and technical correctness if you have time.
+As part of the comms team, it's encouraged (but not required) to help reviews blogs for both editorial and technical correctness, if you have time.

 An official review comes from someone with [permission to add the lgtm label](https://kubernetes.io/docs/contribute/review/for-approvers/#prow-commands-for-reviewing) to a pull request.
 * **Tech reviews** usually come from the sponsoring SIG.
 If you dont see a tech review on the blog, reach out to the author to make sure the PR has been flagged for review.
 You can also reach out in the SIG slack channel to ask for help with tech reviews.